 1. Download and install CBackupp.
 Create a CBackup account and log in.

-2. Click My Storage on the left side, and click + Add Cloud button, then choose Google Drive and hit Add.
+2. Click Storage on the left side, then choose Google Driveand hit Authorize Now.
 Then follow the on-screen guide to allow CBackup to access your cloud storage.

 3. After adding, all your Google Drive accounts are listed here.
-Click the My Storage + button, you will see a New Combined Cloud option in the menu.
+Click the Storage button, you will see a + Add Combined Cloud option in the menu.
 Click it.

 4. Tick the box next to the cloud storage account that you want to combine.
 After checking, click on Next.